 Popular Receiver Brands For 4 Ohm Speakers

 In terms of receiver brands that support 4 ohm receivers, Denon, Onkyo (mostly older models), and are usually Yamaha usually safe bets.

 As we have said, when a speaker’s impedance (ohms) is low, electric signals freely flow through your them, making 4-ohms speakers more power-hungry than higher impedance speakers like 6 ohms and 8 ohms speakers.

 This is why you will find more 8-ohms speakers than 4-ohm speakers readily available on the market.
 So, before making your buying decision, it is essential to consider that many receivers and amps are not designed to handle 4-ohm speakers.

 Does this difference matter?
-Yes, if your speakers require more power, but your receiver cannot deliver, the speakers are highly likely to blow the reciever.
-If you want to get the best experience, you should match the impendence of the speakers and reciever.
+Yes, if your speakers require more power, but your receiver cannot deliver, the speakers are highly likely to blow the receiver.
+If you want to get the best experience, you should match the impendence of the speakers and receiver.
 When it comes to 8 ohm vs 4 ohm and which is better, power is the most important consideration.